-Iran puts 5 Iranian-American prisoners under house arrest in possible push to be released in deal
+Iran transfers 5 Iranian-American prisoners to house arrest

-DUBAI, United Arab Emirates (AP) — Iran has transferred five Iranian-American from prison to house arrest, U.S. officials said Thursday, a move coming as Tehran for months has suggested a prisoner swap was possible between it and Washington in exchange for billions of dollars frozen in South Korea.
-Iran did not immediately acknowledge the move.
+DUBAI, United Arab Emirates (AP) — Iran has transferred five Iranian-Americans from prison to house arrest, U.S. officials said Thursday.
+The move comes after Tehran has spent months suggesting a prisoner swap with Washington in exchange for billions of dollars frozen in South Korea.

+Iranian officials at the United Nations confirmed the deal to The Associated Press, saying that the prisoner release “marks a significant initial step in the implementation of this agreement.”

+Iran also acknowledged that the deal involved $6 billion to $7 billion frozen in South Korea.
+The U.N. mission said that money would be transferred to Qatar before being sent onto Iran if the agreement goes through.

-The possibility of the complicated, multinational deal comes amid months of heightened tensions between Iran and the U.S. A major American military buildup in the Persian Gulf is underway, with the possibility of armed U.S. troops boarding and guarding commercial ships traveling through the crucial Strait of Hormuz, through which 20% of all oil traded passes.
+The complicated, multinational deal comes amid months of heightened tensions between Iran and the U.S. A major American military buildup in the Persian Gulf is underway, with the possibility of armed U.S. troops boarding and guarding commercial ships traveling through the crucial Strait of Hormuz, through which 20% of all oil traded passes.

-It remains unclear whether the Iranian-Americans’ transfers, however, guarantee they’ll make it home.
+It remains unclear whether the transfer of the Iranian-Americans guarantees that they will make it home.
 Iran in past months has overstated progress in talks, likely conducted with mediation from Oman and Qatar, on a potential trade.

 The U.S. in March called remarks by Iranian Foreign Minister Hossein Amirabdollahian that a deal for a swap was close a “cruel lie.”